By Mark Nobes

 As a child in the 70s and early 80s, each year I eagerly looked forward to receiving an annual or two as a Christmas present.
 I actually gained far more long-term enjoyment from reading an annual than from expensive electronic toys, and would find myself digging them out of the cupboard from time to time to read them again for many years afterwards.

-These annuals aren't in any particular order and I will, no doubt, be coming back to this page occasionally to add more of them!
+These annuals aren't in any particular order, and I will, no doubt, be coming back to this page occasionally to add more of them!
 I hope you enjoy viewing these and that they rekindle some nice memories for you.

 This Hanna-Barbera cartoon series aired in the late 1970s and included no less than 45 cartoon characters that were organised into teams.
 These included The Scooby Doobies, The Yogi Yahooeys and The Really Rottens.
 The excitement came from seeing just so many big cartoon characters in each episode.
 This particular British annual was published by IPC (Fleetway division), but another annual was also published in 1982 by Kerrytoonz with a totally different cover.

 Peter Davison was a busy boy during the 1980s, and as well as playing Tristan in All Creatures Great and Small, he also played the fifth Doctor in Doctor Who from 1981 to 1984.
 The BBC TV hardback annual was priced at £2.50 and included seven stories and twelve features.